• Home

 Adaptable Survivors of the Realms

-The desert-dwelling humans, characterized by their tan skin and brown eyes, live in frugal villages scattered across the sunbaked sands.
-They are ruled by a king, but his authority dwindles with distance from his seat of power in the desert's capital, Harai.
-Practical tan robes are the garb of choice for most humans of the desert; brightly dyed clothing serves as a symbol of status for the elite.
-Villages often include the social role of storyteller, which comes with traditional training in snake charming— a largely trivial branch of magic, but the only real power these humans can claim.
+The people of the desert, characterized by their tan skin and dark eyes, dwell in a hardy kingdom of cities scattered across the sunbaked sands.
+Though they are ruled by a king, their monarch's authority dwindles with distance from his seat of power in Harai.
+Most desert-dwelling humans dress in sand-colored robes; brightly dyed clothing serves as a symbol of status for the elite.
+Some village storytellers train in the traditional power of snake charming, which features in many myths as a defense against dragons, though real dragons merely find such powers amusing.

 Desert human art by Vienne Liang